SuperFola/superfola.github.io/index.md

 English : B2 level

-**July 2015** School trip to Australia.
-I was housed in an Australian family.
+**July 2015** School trip for a month to Australia.
+I was housed by a local family, who helped me discovering the culture of the country.

 Spanish : basic, B1 level

-**2013** School trip for a week in Barcelona, where I could practice my Spanish.
+**2013** School trip for a week in Barcelona, where I have been able to practice my Spanish.

 ## Key skills

-I am an autodidact : I learnt video game programming by myself, also how to design and create a [programming language](https://github.com/SuperFola/Hitoban), how to create a [video game server](https://github.com/SuperFola/UnamedServer).
+I am an autodidact : I learnt video game programming by myself, as well as the fundamentals of a programming language, running on a virtual machine, by making [one](https://github.com/SuperFola/Kafe).
+I also discovered the base of an operating system by making [my own](https://github.com/SuperFola/project-E).

 I practised over 4 different sports (basket ball, French boxing, swimming, gymnastic), and learned over 10 different programming languages because I am a very curious person.
 I like learning new ways of thinking and solving problems.